 In two previous blog posts we examined the initial steps in our branding process, including the discovery session and the process to identify direction for the story and visuals associated with your identity.
-Now, we’re going to jump ahead.
-This blog is going to share the best practices we followed in evaluating our potential brand refresh options after we executed brand visuals.
+We highly recommend going back and reading those two posts before diving into part III.

 For AOR’s brand refresh, we put our expertise to work to make our shoes; however, we realized the evaluation of our own work was going to be too subjective.
 We knew we needed to review from an objective standpoint to put the best work in action.
 Oftentimes, agencies are too close to their work to really evaluate it objectively and the same goes for your organization.
 At AOR, we’re about to give our kids some of the best shoes, and here’s how.